mtdtr/moviedownloader/README.md

 I'm not responsible for any result genelated by this program.
 This program is using *[Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/)* .
 ## Please
 translate this program to your language, and share it.
+**DO NOT** commit translated program as master branch, please!